Asymptotics of Toeplitz, Hankel, and Toeplitz+Hankel determinants with Fisher-Hartwig singularities: Introduction

 \begin{remark}\la{degen1} Since $G(-k)=0$, $k=0,1,\dots$, the formula (\ref{asD}) no longer represents the leading asymptotics if $\al_j+\bt_j$ or $\al_j-\bt_j$ is a negative integer for some $j$.
 A similar situation arises in Theorem \ref{BT} below if some representations in $\mathcal{M}$ are degenerate.
 These cases can be approached using Lemma \ref{Chr} below, but we do not address them in the paper. \end{remark}

 \begin{remark}\la{error} Assume that the function $V(z)$ is analytic.
-Then the following can be said about the remainder term.
-If all $\bt_j=0$, the error term in (\ref{asD}) is of order $O(n^{-1}\ln n)$.
-If there is only one singularity the error term is also $O(n^{-1}\ln n)$.
+Then the following can be said about the remainder term (for more results and details on the error terms see \cite{DIKadd}).
+If all $\bt_j=0$, the error term in (\ref{asD}) is of order $O(n^{-1})$.
+If there is only one singularity the error term is also $O(n^{-1})$.
 In the general case, the error term depends on the differences $\bt_j-\bt_k$.
 Our methods allow us to calculate several asymptotic terms rather than just the main one presented in (\ref{asD}) (and also in (\ref{asDgen}) below).
 In \cite{DIKadd}, we show that the expansion (\ref{asD}) with analytic $V(z)$ is uniform in all $\al_j$, $\bt_j$ for $\bt_j$ in compact subsets of the strip $|\Re\bt_j-\Re\bt_k|<1$, for $\al_j$ in compact subsets of the half-plane $\Re\al_j>-1/2$, and outside a neighborhood of the sets $\al_j\pm\bt_j=-1,-2,\dots$.
 It will be clear below that given this uniformity, Theorems \ref{asHankel}, \ref{T+H} also hold uniformly in the same sense, while for Theorem \ref{BT} one should replace $\bt_j$ with $\wt\bt_j$ (see below) in the condition of uniformity. \end{remark}